slisznia/pcos/README.md

 };
 ```

 Above tells us that the shortest PCOS message, one without any data blocks, is 8 bytes long.
-This is helpful as any payload shorter than that is simply not a valid PCOS message!
+This is helpful as any payload shorter than that is simply not a valid PCOS message and can be immediately discarded.

-### Recommended and maximum message lengths

-The PCOS protocol attempts to minimize the serialized message footprint.
-The recommended guideline for the PCOS serialized message length is 1024 bytes or less.
-Messages above 4096 bytes in length may be considered a DoS attack and be discarded.

 ------------
 The End